-Finals week is almost here and we know you might need every bit of help the ASU Library can offer, which is why we want to remind you of some of the extraordinary resources you have access to through the ASU Library.
+Finals week is almost here and we know you might need every bit of help the ASU Library can offer.
+Here are some of the extraordinary resources you have access to through the ASU Library.

 Library locations for studying and exam taking

 All library locations are open throughout finals week.
 Check library hours for details.
 There are many quiet places to study in each library, as well as spaces that are perfect for working with groups.
 Need to reserve a study room?
 Each library offers a unique combination of open and enclosed study rooms, but make sure to reserve your room early as spaces fill up fast.

 Wherever your curiosity leads you, the library has a guide – 487 of them, to be exact.
-When writing a paper or beginning your research, these guides can point you to the best databases to use on any topic and show you exactly how to cite your sources.
+When writing a paper or beginning your research, these Library Guides can point you to the best databases to use on any topic and show you exactly how to cite your sources.

 Have you activated your free news subscriptions to the New York Times and the Wall Street Journal?
 As an ASU student, you also have free access to thousands of films and documentaries through the streaming services Kanopy and Films on Demand.